 Which businesses are covered by the ADA?

-Businesses that provide goods or services to the public are called “public accommodations” under the Americans with Disabilities Act, or ADA.
-The ADA establishes requirements for 12 categories of public accommodations, which include:
+public are called “public accommodations” under the Americans with Disabilities Act, or ADA.
+The ADA establishes

 Nearly all types of businesses that serve the public are included in the 12 categories, regardless of the size of the business or the age of their buildings.